Grilled BBQ Chicken

 Step-by-Step Instructions

-In a large bowl, combine the oil, garlic, salt, brown sugar, smoked paprika, cumin, chili powder, and cayenne pepper.
+Step 1: Make the marinade.
+In a large bowl, whisk together the oil, garlic, salt, brown sugar, smoked paprika, cumin, chili powder, and cayenne pepper.
+Unlike many BBQ chicken marinades, this one skips acidic ingredients like vinegar or citrus, which can make lean chicken breasts dry and a bit leathery.

 whisked BBQ chicken marinade

+Step 2: Marinate the chicken.
 Add the chicken to the bowl and toss with tongs until evenly coated.
-Cover the bowl and place in the refrigerator to marinate for at least 6 hours or up to 24 hours.
+Cover and refrigerate for at least 6 hours or up to 24 hours.

 marinating BBQ chicken